estenrye/slides/docker/estenrye/ubuntu-autoinstall-iso/README.md

 For instructions on how to create an Ansible Vault file, read this [tutorial](../docs/ansible/creating-an-ansible-vault-file.md).

-The following code will execute the automation:
+The following code will execute the automation and do the following

+- Download the Ubuntu Install ISO.
+- Extract the Ubuntu Install ISO to a directory.
+- Preconfigures the Ubuntu Install ISO to install without prompting.
+- Updates the Ubuntu Install ISO checksum
+- Generates CIDATA iso files for machines in inventory
+- Publishes Ubuntu Install ISO and CIDATA iso files for proxmox hosts in inventory.

 ```bash
 ANSIBLE_SECRETS_DIR=`realpath ~/.ansible/secrets`